lakshmisharma17/Module24/README.md

 ## 📁 Project Structure
 - `notebooks/` – Jupyter Notebooks for EDA and modeling
-- `data/` – Cleaned dataset
-- `README.md` – Project overview
+- `README.md` – Project Report
-- `report/` – Final report (PDF/docx)

 ## 📌 Conclusion
 Random Forest yielded the best predictive performance.
-The consistent appearance of socio-economic and geographic features across models demonstrates their importance in determining housing prices in California.
+The consistent appearance of socio-economic and geographic features such as median_income, ocean_proximity_INLAND, population_per_household, and location (longitude, latitude) across different models used demonstrated their importance as the most influential features in determining housing prices in California.